- What is Business Separate Entity Concept?

 - A strong assumption that an enterprise is a going concern and will continue operations for the foreseeable future.

-- Helps determining short-term and long-term obligations of the business.
+- Helps to determine short-term and long-term obligations of the business.

 - A business needs to clearly provide reasons if it doesn’t agree with this assumption.